 Torah Academy of Bergen County strives to instill within its students a love for Hashem, the study and practice of Torah and an appreciation for עם ישראל and מדינת ישראל while affording them an opportunity to excel in the study of the sciences and humanities, all within a uniquely nurturing environment that fosters a close and supportive relationship among students and faculty.

-This year, two dozen colleges and universities will visit TABC.
-Our College Guidance Department works closely with each student to choose the right school for him.
+This year, nearly two dozen colleges and universities will visit TABC.
+Our College Guidance Department works closely with each student and his family to choose the best school for him.
 Our graduates go on to become leaders and excel in their chosen fields.TABC is proud of our academics program, the relationships our students form with our master teachers, our awards and accomplishments, and our success in developing and supporting our students to become lifelong learners.